 In every country, scams exist, and the common tourist scams in Turkey are no exception.
 This unfortunate fact is more prominent because scammers rely on tourists' lack of local knowledge.
 We can all be the target of potential frauds, and spotting who is honest and who isn’t is challenging because of various tactics used.
 But we firmly believe in paying attention to gut instinct.

 If something seems suspicious, too good to be true, or has red flags, these are warning signs, so avoid get-rich-quick schemes, back off to protect your hard-earned cash.
 Also remember, 99.9% of hard-working and friendly locals are eager to help tourists, so do not let a malicious 0.01% ruin a trip.
 Arming yourself with knowledge, before travelling, though, is the best way to prevent an unwanted and upsetting incident.
 So, let’s look at what travellers need to know.

-Common Tourist Scams to Avoid in Turkey
+Common Tourist Scams in Turkey

 1: Shoe Shine Scam